 From a high-level point of view, BI uses descriptive analytics to provide a better understanding of a business’ current operations.
 Meanwhile, BA usually looks forward and tries to inform future decisions.

 At its core, BI is a process of analyzing data and presenting information to decision-makers.
-This leads to a better understanding of a present situation and events that led to the situation.
+This leds to a better understanding of a present situation and why certain events happened.

-Today BI is inherently association with modern IT, however, the idea and process themselves have existed for a while.
-At the dawn of industrial manufacturing, for example, engineers began to gather, formalize, manage, and analyze production techniques to find efficiencies, which could improve production.
-Obviously, their tools weren’t the same, in most cases they used pen and paper; but the idea behind the process was the same (or at least very similar).
+At the dawn of industrial manufacturing, engineers began to gather, formalize, and analyze production techniques to find efficiencies.
+This led to improved production.
+Obviously, their tools weren’t the same, in most cases they used pen and paper.
+However, the idea behind the process was the same (or at least very similar).

-Nevertheless, BI as we know it, came into relevance with the widespread development of computers and modern databases, which could quickly calculate and store large numbers for business needs.
+Nevertheless, BI as we know it today, became relevant with the widespread development of computers and modern databases.
+These allowed users to quickly calculate and store large numbers for business needs.

 As a process, BI relies on data and descriptive analytics techniques to paint a present picture and provide insights.
-Descriptive analytics provides a look into past numbers and can answer why, where, and how a company failed or succeeded.
-This is done in the form of capturing data, storing it in databases, finding insights, publishing reports and dashboards.
+Descriptive analytics provides a look into the past numbers and can answer why, where, and how a company failed or succeeded.
+This happens in the form of capturing data, storing it in databases, finding insights, publishing reports and dashboards.

-As we said earlier, BI helps to understand what was done right or wrong to this point, and this is where BI and BA differ.
-Instead of focusing on historical data, BA focuses more on providing actionable insights for decision-makers and predicting future trends.
+As we said earlier, BI helps to understand what we did right or wrong to this point, and this is where BI and BA differ.
+Instead of focusing on historical data, BA focuses on providing actionable insights for decision-makers and predicting future trends.

 To do these things, BA, like BI, also uses historical data points; however, instead of descriptive analytics BA relies on predictive analytics.

-The BI and BA processes are closely connected, as BA takes BI and attempts to provide insights on future success or failure.
-Using predictive analytics BA finds correlations in existing information and builds models for future planning.
-The predictive nature of BA differs from BI in the tools being used.
+Many companies use BI and BA together.
+Using predictive analytics, BA finds correlations in existing information and builds models for future planning.
+The predictive nature of BA differs from BI in the tools that are used.
 BA focuses on complex statistical models and predictive modeling; meanwhile, BI uses simpler descriptive statistical toolbox.

 As both BI and BA rely on the same data, many businesses traditionally start with using BI and then get into analytics.
 BI can show a full picture and point out areas where one could dig deeper.
 After that, BA tools go to work to uncover more insightful information and provide interesting predictions.